Angular-cz/courseware/Readme.md

 It contains not only DEMO course but also style galery and documentation. https://github.com/Angular-cz/courseware-examples

 CourseWare is there integrated as package dependency and index.html is build when host package installed.

+You can see examples and read documentation here: https://angular-cz-courseware-examples.herokuapp.com

 ## Contribution
 We would be glad if you like this tool so much that you will help us to test this it, fix issues or create new features.